mikedecr/prefix/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`prefix` provides an ergonomic _prefix function_ interface to infix operators in R.
+`prefix` provides an ergonomic _prefix function_ interface to built-in infix operators in R.
+We specify "ergonomic" because, although there is a prefix interface to these operators---<code>\`*\`(2, 3)</code> is valid R code that returns `6`---it is awkward to invoke.

-The goal of `prefix` is to provide a more natural functional interface for these operations, similar to functional languages like Haskell and Lisp(s).
+`prefix` provides this functional interface with a more natural _feel_, similar to the way you might invoke these operations in functional languages like Haskell and Lisp(s).

 ## What do "infix" and "prefix" mean?